shrey-004/ML_with_Graph_Proejct/README.md

 ## 2. Introduction & Motivation

-Research collaboration plays a crucial role in advancing science, enabling the exchange of knowledge, interdisciplinary studies, and innovative problem-solving.
-Predicting potential collaborations between authors can uncover hidden academic communities, facilitate new partnerships, and recommend future coauthors to researchers.
+Research collaborations are central to scientific progress, fostering knowledge exchange and innovation.
+Predicting potential collaborations can reveal hidden academic communities and recommend promising coauthors.

-Coauthorship networks are naturally modeled as graphs, where authors represent nodes and collaborations represent edges.
-This makes **graph-based machine learning** methods particularly suitable for addressing the problem of collaboration prediction.
+Since coauthorship naturally forms a graph structure—authors as nodes and collaborations as edges—**graph-based machine learning** offers a powerful framework to address this problem through link prediction.

 ---

 ## 3. Problem Statement

-We aim to **predict future or potential collaborations between authors** by modeling the coauthorship network as a graph and applying **link prediction methods**.
-Given an existing coauthor graph, the task is to infer which pairs of authors are most likely to collaborate but do not currently share an edge.
+We aim to predict **future or potential collaborations** between authors using a coauthorship graph.
+Given an existing network, the task is to identify pairs of authors most likely to collaborate, even if they currently lack a direct link.

-**Scope:**

-* Focus on predicting collaborations at the author level.
-* Both homogeneous (authors only) and heterogeneous (authors, papers, venues) graphs may be explored.
-* Out of scope: predicting paper acceptance, citation counts, or venue-level impact.

-**Challenges:**

-* Data sparsity in emerging authors.
-* High computational complexity with large coauthorship networks.
-* Incorporating textual/semantic features effectively.

 ---

-## 4. Objectives
+## 4. Expected Outcomes

-* Construct a coauthorship network using bibliographic datasets (DBLP, arXiv).
-* Implement baseline heuristics for link prediction (e.g., Common Neighbors, Jaccard Index, Preferential Attachment).
-* Apply node embedding methods such as **Node2Vec**.
-* Develop and evaluate advanced graph models: **Graph Autoencoders (GAE/VGAE)**, **GraphSAGE**, **GAT**, and **LightGCN**.
-* Explore knowledge graph embeddings (TransE, DistMult) for heterogeneous graphs.
-* Evaluate using metrics such as **AUC, Average Precision, and Recall@K**.
+* A trained model recommending potential collaborators for authors.
+* Quantitative comparison between heuristic, embedding, and GNN methods.
-* Provide meaningful insights and visualizations of predicted collaboration links.
+* Visualizations of networks and predicted collaboration links.
+* Insights into structural and semantic factors driving collaborations.

 ---

-## 5. Literature Review (Background Work)

-* Liben-Nowell & Kleinberg (2007): Proposed link prediction methods using network proximity measures.
-* Grover & Leskovec (2016): Introduced **Node2Vec**, an embedding method for graph representation.
-* Kipf & Welling (2016): Proposed **Graph Autoencoders (GAE/VGAE)** for unsupervised link prediction.
-* Hamilton et al. (2017): Developed **GraphSAGE**, an inductive framework for large-scale graph learning.

-**Gap:** While traditional heuristics and embeddings capture structural information, they may not fully exploit semantic or higher-order dependencies.
-Our project builds upon these by integrating **GNN-based methods** with structural + semantic features for author collaboration prediction.

----

-## 6. Methodology

-* **Dataset:**

-  * Source: DBLP and arXiv metadata (authors, papers, venues).
-  * Nodes: Authors (optional: papers, venues, topics).
-  * Edges: Coauthorship links.
-  * Features: Publication count, aggregated text embeddings of titles/abstracts, venue information.

-* **Graph Construction:**

-  * Homogeneous graph: Authors as nodes, coauthorship as edges.
-  * Heterogeneous graph: Authors, papers, and venues as nodes with typed edges.

-* **Baselines:**

-  * Common Neighbors, Jaccard Similarity, Preferential Attachment.
-  * Node embedding (Node2Vec).

-* **Proposed Models:**

-  * Graph Autoencoders (GAE/VGAE).
-  * GraphSAGE, GAT, LightGCN.
-  * Knowledge graph embeddings (TransE, DistMult).

-* **Training Objective:**

-  * Link prediction via binary classification.
-  * Positive samples: existing coauthor edges.
-  * Negative samples: randomly chosen non-edges.

-* **Evaluation Metrics:**

-  * AUC, Average Precision, Recall@K.

-* **Tools/Libraries:**

-  * PyTorch Geometric, DGL, NetworkX, Scikit-learn.
-  * HuggingFace/SentenceTransformers (for textual features).

-*(A flowchart of the pipeline—data → graph construction → baseline → GNN models → evaluation—can be added here for clarity.)*

----

-## 7. Expected Outcomes

-* A trained model that can **recommend potential collaborators** for any given author.
-* Quantitative comparison between heuristic, embedding, and GNN-based methods.
-* Visualizations of coauthor networks with predicted collaboration links.
-* Insights into structural and semantic factors influencing academic collaborations.

----

-## 8. Timeline (Work Plan)
+## 5. Timeline (Work Plan)

 | Week | Task                                       | Deliverable            |
 | ---- | ------------------------------------------ | ---------------------- |